Kenny Kunene

-Kenny Kunene (born 21 October 1970) is a South African ex-convict, born in Zimbabwe to a farmer and seamstress.
-A businessman and former Secretary-General of the Patriotic Alliance.
+Kenny Kunene (born 21 October 1970) is a South African businessman, politician, motivational speaker, teacher, activist and convicted criminal.
+Kunene currently serves as Deputy President of the Patriotic Alliance.
+He served as Secretary-General of the Patriotic Alliance from 2013 to 2014.
 While working as a high school English teacher, Kunene opened a shebeen selling alcohol after work and began engaging in criminal activities including robberies and fraud.
 In 1997, he was convicted of running a Ponzi scheme for which he served six years in prison.

 After his prison stint, Kunene became a motivational speaker and became active in local politics.
 He later opened a club called ZAR and became known for throwing lavish parties.
 In 2011, he drew controversy for hosting “sushi parties” where guest ate sushi off the bodies of half naked women.
 In February 2019, Kunene released Yookoo Rides, a mobile app for vehicle for hire services.

 Early life

 Kenny Kunene was raised by his mother and grandparents.
 Kunene's mother has served as an Evangelist and faith healer.
 While he was growing up near Odendaalsrus his grandmother, a midwife, was the family's sole breadwinner.
 Kunene got involved in student politics in the 1980s and at the age of 15 he was imprisoned for 6 months due to his role in student uprising and protests in the Free State.